dustinpfister/blog_posts/_posts/nodejs-example-world-generator.md

 layout: post
 categories: node.js
 id: 632
-updated: 2020-03-23 08:28:05
+updated: 2020-03-23 08:41:48
-version: 1.3
+version: 1.4
 ---

 I have a lot of ideas for game related projects, many of which will never see the light of day.
 However a great deal of them share certain things in common.
-One of which is a world map that exists as some kind of gird.
+One of which is a world map that exists as some kind of grid of map sections.
+That is a massive world map is broken down into smaller sub maps or sections, and each section has a max index of sorts.
+In other words a kind of grid within a grid.
+So this post will be a nodejs example on making a world map for a game.

+Some ideas for world maps exist as collections of static or fixed width and height map sections others have width and height sections that are variable.
+Some ideas for game involve a world map that is generated each time a new game starts, and there is no need to save the state of the map necessarily.
+Other times I might want to save the map that is generated to then load again at a later time.

+Ideas for games range from RPG style games, to other games that are more like simulations, so there is a need to abstract away game specific logic away from any and all modules that generate these maps.

 <!-- more -->